mdelorme2/Single_Container_Loading_Problem_With_Stacking_Constraints/README.md

 	- the item stackability (1 if the item is stackable, 0 if it is not)
 	- the item flatness (1 if the surface of the item is flat, 0 if it is not)
 	- the customer index (c_i, only for REALISTIC_C)

+Finally, the Python file ``.py'' can be used to visualize the optimal packing layout generated in ``./PATH_AND_NAME_OUTPUT_PICTURE''.
+One can simply run the Python code after changing the path of the picture file within the code.